Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Definition of monic functors

 \begin{proof} Theorem 3.6 of \cite{bayerGalligoStillman} proves the statement in the case where $<$ is a monomial order.
-The same proof also goes through in our context, provided that we take care of the high powers of the negative variables in the same way as we did in the proof of proposition \ref{baseChangeForMonicFamilies}. \end{proof}
+The same proof also goes through in our context, provided that we take care of the high powers of the non-positive variables as we did in the proof of Proposition \ref{refinedStatementForMonicBaseChanges}. \end{proof}

-We now define the monic functor $\mch^{{\rm mon}(<,\Delta)}$.
-Corollary \ref{monicImpliesBounded} implies that monic ideals are bounded in most cases.
-We shall later see that ideals arising from the Gr\"obner functor are always bounded (see lemma \ref{grobnerFamiliesAreBounded}).
-It is thus natural, and not very restrictive, to add this boundedness condition when we define functors of monic families.